 - Used to “flick” loose material and provide the most sweeping power.

 - Poly bristles swiftly move material from the surface and are the least aggressive option — ideal for snow, turf applications, and any surface a contractor doesn’t want to scratch, such as sealed concrete, cement floors, etc.

 - The best all-around option for most jobs.

 - This option is more aggressive than all poly and better for dirt and debris on pavement.
 This works well on surfaces that can withstand a more aggressive brush – but it’s not so aggressive that it will damage the surface.
-All Virnig brooms are equipped standard with alternating all poly and all wire wafers.
+All Virnig brooms are equipped standard with alternating poly/wire wafers.

 All Wire Bristle Wafers

 - All-wire bristles aren’t as common since they can be aggressive on surfaces.
 Wire bristles are used to “cut” material rather than “flick.”

 Choosing the Right Width